Former LAUSD Supt. Ramon C. Cortines in 2010. (Anne Cusack, Los Angeles…)

-The harassment allegations arose from an encounter between Scot Graham and the former superintendent at Cortines' ranch in Kern County in July 2010.
-In a statement, Cortines last week described what happened as an episode of consensual, "adult behavior."
+The harassment allegations arose from an encounter between Graham and Cortines at the superintendent's ranch in Kern County in July 2010.
+In a statement distributed by L.A.
+Unified, Cortines described what happened as an episode of consensual, "adult behavior."

-Graham contended, through his attorneys, that Cortines had made inappropriate sexual advances.
+Graham contended, through his attorneys, that Cortines had made inappropriate, unwanted sexual advances.
+Cortines, 79, retired in April 2011.